judsonlmoore/judsonlmoore.com/_posts/travel/destinations/ireland/2018-02-03-dublin-weekend-itinerary.markdown

 - **Official Website:** [thechurch.ie](http://thechurch.ie/)

 {% include image.html alt="Judson sits waits for a drink at the Church Bar in Dublin Ireland.
-The Church's organ pipes are in the background." file="../assets/images/2018/01/dublin-weekend-itenerary-the-church-bar.jpg" description=" The Church Bar in Dublin Ireland" %}
+The Church's organ pipes are in the background." file="../assets/images/2018/01/dublin-weekend-itenerary-the-church-bar.jpg" description=" The Church Bar in Dublin Ireland" %}image:			../assets/images/

----

 back to top